Top 5 Canada Provinces for Doctors in 2026: Check Jobs, Salaries & Growth Opportunities

 The growing population in Alberta, along with an advanced healthcare system, makes it one of the best provinces for doctors in Canada.
 There is a high demand for specialists in surgery, oncology, cardiology, and internal medicine in Alberta, Canada.
 The province is also popular for offering one of the highest salaries for physicians in Canada

-- In comparison to provinces like Ontario and British Columbia, the cost of living in Aberta is relatively lower, making it the best Canadian province for doctors.
+In comparison to provinces like Ontario and British Columbia, the cost of living in Alberta is relatively lower, making it the best Canadian province for doctors.

 Particular |